chocolatechip-ui/chui/README.md

 - Use platform-specific themes

-ChocolateChip-UI supports iOS 9 and 10 using WkWebView for fast JavaScript rendering, and Android Jelly Bean to Nougat (4.2 - 7.0).
+For iOS, ChocolateChip-UI supports versions 9 and 10 using Swift 3 and WkWebView for fast JavaScript rendering.
+For Android it supports Jelly Bean up to Nougat (4.2 - 7.0).

 ##Installation